-This course is meant to offer students a theoretical basis for working in or operating an architectural practice in the twenty-first century.
-Topics will include the legal framework for architectural practice, the role of internship, basic financial management of a practice, management and leadership principles, and so on.
-All aspects are presented from a critical rather than a prescriptive viewpoint: students will be asked to examine current structures of practice and propose alternative versions.
-Alternative forms of practice, including the Integrated Design Process, will be discussed.
+This course offers students a theoretical basis for working in or operating an architectural practice in the 21st century.
+Topics will include the legal framework for architectural practice, the role of internship, ethical and legal responsibilities, business management of a practice, future trends in practice, contracts and project management.
+All aspects are presented from a critical rather than a prescriptive viewpoint.
+Students will be asked to examine current structures of practice and propose alternatives.
 1 Credit